wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
+* New: Add new option to hide AMP ads on certain posts with WP QUADS PRO

 * Fix: Save Changes button is behind admin footer on plugin settings tab
 * Fix: Ad Check "Highlight ads" button dark colored and unreadable with some themes
 * Fix: Do not use ajax saving on license and import/export tab

 = 1.4.4 =
 * Fix: Undefined variable if WP QUADS PRO beta version is used with more than 3 AdSebse paragraph AdSense spots